 BCAPI is Rajant's BreadCrumb® Application Programming Interface, which provides developers with a convenient means of administering BreadCrumb® devices from their applications.
 BCAPI is a TLS client of the module through which all administrative communications are sent.
+It is a part of a client application running outside of the module and is not part of the module validation.

-'Zeroize' buttons allow for zeroization of keys and passwords and the clearing of all settings to factory defaults.
+A 'zeroize/status' button allows for zeroization of keys and passwords and the clearing of all settings to factory defaults.